 This module must be passed in order to proceed to the following year.

-Students must take the following modules:
+Students must take both of the modules below:

 *Year 1: Advanced Entry Students